-Starting a business requires significant capital, and while many companies have similar starting costs — there may be a need for additional financing.
+Starting a business requires significant capital, and while many companies have similar starting costs, additional financing may be needed.

-Whether it’s stocking inventory, continuing marketing efforts, working capital, materials, or even opening up a storefront location — finding the right funding can be a challenge.
-There are two options for most businesses without a substantial amount of personal savings or operational revenue on-hand.
+Finding the right funding can be a challenge, whether it's stocking inventory, continuing marketing efforts, working capital, materials, or even opening up a storefront location.
+Most businesses have two options without substantial personal savings or operational revenue.

 - You can go into debt